-The third DG REGIO/JASPERS Cost-Benefit Analysys Forum meeting will be held in Brussels on 12 May 2017 and will focus on water, waste and natural risk prevention infrastructure.
+The third DG REGIO/JASPERS Cost-Benefit Analysys Forum meeting was held in Brussels on 12 May 2017 and focused on water, waste and natural risk prevention infrastructure.

-The meeting is targeted to participants from Member States' authorities, representatives of the European Commission and JASPERS partners.
+The meeting was targeted to participants from Member States' authorities, representatives of the European Commission and JASPERS partners.

 The JASPERS Networking Platform was created to complement JASPERS project advisory operations by implementing knowledge sharing and capacity building activities, as well as fostering dissemination of good practices and exchange of experiences among all EU member states, pre-accession countries and other JASPERS Stakeholders.

 The JASPERS Networking Platform is open to relevant authorities from all EU Member States (EU 28), as well as pre-accession Countries.

 As announced during the CBA Guide Launch event on 2nd July 2015 in Brussels, DG REGIO and JASPERS have decided to establish regular CBA forums under the Networking Platform for exchanging good practices and experiences in carrying out CBAs so as to support the improvement of stakeholders’ knowledge and the effective application of the methodology to specific investment projects.

 The CBA Forum meetings are meant to be held at expert/practitioner level, and are targeted to officials from Managing Authorities, Intermediate bodies, Beneficiaries, and other relevant bodies that are directly involved in drafting and providing guidance to project promoters and consultants, as well as in assessing projects and CBA documentation.

 The third CBA Forum meeting focused on the methodologies presented in the CBA guide for the Environment sectors.